rakshithvenkatachalapathy/Physics301/Assignments/HW03/README.md

-Read me file for HW-03
+Read me file for HW03
+For the prime.py,Please provide the first number with the -s identifier and the second number with the -e identifier